aikaterna/aikaterna-cogs/README.md

 pingtime - Show all shards' pingtimes.

+pressf - A port/rewrite of NekoTony's v2 pressf cog.
+Pay your respects by pressing F.

 pupper - A cog for Ryan5374.
 A pet that comes around on an on_message listener and waits for someone to pet it (react with a standard wave emoji), and rewards with credits.
 Many attributes are configurable.

 region - A command to change the voice region of a server.
 Requires the guild admin or mod role or guild administrator.